By Evan Christensen · Owner, The Barn Door Hardware Store

 - Safety goggles

-- Choose your hardware: Our ceiling mount hardware is house value line — 220 lbs total system capacity, available in matte black and brushed nickel, ships in 2–3 business days.
-Soft close is available for ceiling mount configurations.
+- Choose your hardware.
+Our ceiling mount hardware is Quick Ship — 220 lbs total system capacity, available in matte black and brushed nickel, with soft close offered as an add-on.
 Browse our ceiling mount hardware collection.

-- Find your studs: Ceilings have joists just like walls have studs.
+- Find your joists.
+Ceilings have joists just like walls have studs.
 Use a stud finder to locate them where you want your door and mark your spots.

-- Attach the track: Follow the kit's instructions to secure the track to your ceiling joists.
+- Attach the track.
+Follow the kit's instructions to secure the track to your ceiling joists — or to a 1×6 hardwood board (oak, maple, or poplar, not pine) fastened across the joists if you need to position the track between them.
 A second pair of hands is helpful here.
 Make sure it's level.

-- Finishing touches: Install a floor guide or stoppers if needed to prevent the door from swinging.
+- Finishing touches.
+Install a floor guide and stops to prevent the door from swinging or sliding off the track.

-- Maintenance: Keep the track free of dust and debris for a smooth glide.
+- Maintenance.
+Keep the track free of dust and debris with a dry cloth for a smooth glide.
 Occasionally check that bolts and attachment points are tight.

 Before you order — what to confirm